 At the February 7, 2008, Quarterly Meeting FTA was also informed that two challenges were filed (State and Federal courts) with regard to the proposed relocation of entrance 3 of the 72nd Street Station.
 The State Court dismissed the state challenge in May 2008.
 The challenge filed in Federal Court is under NEPA and names FTA, MTA, and DHA.
 The FEIS identified the location of entrance 3 within a building; the proposed location is on the sidewalk of the northeast corner of 72nd Street.
 MTA's Real Estate is coordinating efforts with legal representatives of FTA Region 2 to resolve this issue.
 Subsequent investigation by DHA has identified an option which would eliminate the need to locate entrance 3 on the sidewalk.
 A bank of elevators in a building is being considered.
 This option was presented at a community board (Community Board 8) meeting in August 2008 and was favorably received.
 Environmental Assessment will be conducted for the location.
 On September 12, 2008, a draft Environmental Assessment Schedule was presented to the FTA Regional Office for review.
-FTA planning will be monitoring the progress.
+FTA planning is monitoring the progress.
 [Ref: SAS-A02-0208]

-Rolling Stock: The decision to utilize 75 foot rail cars vs. 60 foot rail cars is being re-evaluated and is anticipated by March 2009.
-At the August 12, 2008 FTA Quarterly Meeting, MTACC accepted an action item to include the status of the procurement of rolling stock in its monthly reports and as an agenda item for future quarterly meetings [Ref: SAS-A17-0808].
+Rolling Stock: The evaluation is on-going in determining which rail car length (75 foot or 60 foot) is to be utilized.
+At the August 12, 2008 FTA Quarterly Meeting, MTACC accepted an action item to include the status of the procurement of rolling stock in its monthly reports and as an agenda item for future quarterly meetings.
+After many postponements, a decision was promised by March 31, 2009 and one has still not been reached.
+[Ref: SAS-A17-0808, SAS-03-0309]